deekayen/aidstoscoutmastership/manuscript/train_the_boy.md

 >
 > "Fun, fighting, and feeding!
 These are the three indispensable elements of the boy's world.
 These are basic.
 They are what boys are in earnest about; and they are not associated with teachers nor schoolbooks.
 >
 > "According to public opinion in Boydom, to sit for four hours a day at a desk indoors is a wretched waste of time and daylight.
-Did anyone ever know a boy - a normal healthy boy, who begged his father to buy him a desk?
+Did anyone ever know a boy—a normal healthy boy, who begged his father to buy him a desk?
 Or did anyone ever know a boy, who was running about outdoors, go and plead with his mother to be allowed to sit down in the drawing room?
 >
 > "Certainly not.
 A boy is not a desk animal.
 He is not a sitting-down animal.
 Neither is he a pacifist nor a believer in safety first; nor a book-worm, nor a philosopher.
 >